justinww04/home-security-app/README.md

 -working on real time Ai Chat bot, it will be able to answer any questions needed for users - update -using zapier to connect the chat bot to automate certain functions - update

--working on an item detection -- starting to detect items but not holding the detection. updated --updated style -working on item detection variations to explain item in detail
+-working on an item detection -- starting to detect items but not holding the detection. updated --updated style. ---updated detection placements
+-working on item detection variations to explain item in detail